ManakhovN/FigmaToUnityImporter/README.md

 # FigmaToUnityImporter

 ## Overall information
 A project that imports nodes from Figma into unity.
 Before using I want u to notice, that the project is raw, and I can't promise you that I will develop it intensively.
+Some features are not ready yet.
+Some features are impossible to quickly recreate in Unity.
 ## Contributing
 I can't promise you, that I will develop this project too much.
 So you are welcome to contribute.
 And you are free to use this project for any purpose.
 ## Usage